agourlay/omnibus/README.md

 This starts Omnibus on default port 8080.

-### As an embedded library.
+### As an embedded library (experimental)

 It is possible to integrate Omnibus in an existing Akka application.
-(This API is still experimental)

 Add the latest omnibus.jar to your application by building from source with sbt `publishLocal`